Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 One Day in Nashville With Kids

-Lunch: Assembly Food Hall downtown.
-Everyone picks their own; no arguments.
+Lunch (12:00 PM): Assembly Food Hall downtown.
+30+ vendors; everyone picks their own meal, no arguments.

-Afternoon: Walk the pedestrian bridge to Cumberland Park.
-Splash pad and climbing structures (free).
-Return via Broadway for live music on the street.
+Afternoon (1:30 PM): Walk the pedestrian bridge to Cumberland Park.
+Splash pad and climbing structures.
+Return via Lower Broadway for live music.

-Evening: Dinner at Puckett's Grocery on 4th Ave for live music, comfort food, and a genuinely Nashville experience all ages enjoy.
+Evening (6:00 PM): Dinner at Puckett's Grocery on 4th Ave for live music, comfort food, and a genuinely Nashville experience every age enjoys.

 Two Days in Nashville With Kids